-Blocks are elements (like headers, fields, and instructions boxes) that can be added to forms and profiles.
+Blocks are elements that can be added to forms and profiles, just like headers, fields, and instructions boxes.

 Availability per Module

 Blocks are generally designed to work for a specific module (Case/Matter, Timekeeping, Outreach, etc.).
-When editing forms and profiles, only the blocks available for that module are listed, although a limited number of blocks are available in multiple modules.
+When editing forms and profiles, only the blocks available for that module should be listed.
+A limited number of blocks are available in multiple modules.

 Behavior on Forms versus Profiles

 Some blocks can be used on profile pages as well as forms.
 The Address and Applicant Phone #s blocks, for example, display editable fields on a form, but provide a nice 'summary' display of that information on a profile page.

 Many blocks do not play nice on profile pages.
 The various Outcomes blocks, for example, do not; there is no Continue/Submit button to save any changes made.
 For these blocks, there is usually a corresponding list view that can be used to display the information on a profile page.

 Most blocks provide configuration options that determine the fields that are displayed as well as the behavior of the elements displayed to users.